Car Loans with Unpaid Defaults

 • Outstanding defaults to banks or other financial institutions

-• Outstanding court judgements or writs.
+• Outstanding court judgments or writs

 Court writs and judgements

-In some cases, car loan lenders will still extend car finance to you if you have pending or incomplete court judgements or proceedings relating to debts or other financial matters.
-Court judgements and writs that have been handed down and actioned that are insubstantial in nature may be overlooked by some car financiers, and you may still be able to gain some sort of car loan.
-In most cases, you will need some supporting evidence and transcripts so your lender can assess your position.
-If you are appealing your case in the courts and on favourable grounds, some lenders may not take your legal history into consideration.
+In some cases, car financiers may still approve your application if you have pending or incomplete court judgments or proceedings relating to debts or other financial matters.
+Court judgments and writs that have been handed down and actioned that are insubstantial in nature may be overlooked by some car financiers, and you may still be able to gain some sort of car loan.

 Helpful guides on car loans